Dekemvriana: Background

 By 1944, the two major resistance movements in occupied Greece, EDES and EAM-ELAS, each saw the other as the main adversary.
 They both recognized the fact that it was only a matter of time before the Germans evacuated the country.
 For the communists, the British represented their major opponent.

 By the summer of 1944, the Soviet forces advancing into Romania and towards Yugoslavia meant that the Germans still in the Balkans were at risk of being cut off.
-In September, General Fyodor Tolbukhin's armies advanced into Bulgaria, forcing the resignation of the country's pro-Nazi government and the establishment of a pro-Communist regime, and the withdrawal of Bulgarian troops from Greek Macedonia.
+In September, Marshal Fyodor Tolbukhin's armies advanced into Bulgaria, forcing the resignation of the country's pro-Nazi government and the establishment of a pro-Communist regime, and the withdrawal of Bulgarian troops from Greek Macedonia.
 The Axis withdrawal, before the exiled government could return to the country, created a power vacuum.
 The government-in-exile, now led by the prominent liberal George Papandreou, moved to Italy, in preparation for its return to Greece.
-Under the Caserta Agreement of September 1944, all resistance forces in Greece were to be placed under the command of a British officer, General Ronald Scobie.
+Under the Caserta Agreement of September 1944, all resistance forces in Greece were to be placed under the command of a British officer, Lieutenant General Ronald Scobie.

-According to historian Donny Gluckstein, Scobie sought to delay the German withdrawal in order to prevent ELAS from establishing control the country.
+According to historian Donny Gluckstein, Scobie sought to delay the German withdrawal in order to prevent ELAS from establishing control of the country.
 He cites German plenipotentiary Hermann Neubacher for this claim.

-The British arrived in Greece in October (Operation Manna) with the exiled Greek government and some units of the Greek army, led by General Thrasyvoulos Tsakalotos.
+The British arrived in Greece in October (Operation Manna) with the exiled Greek government and some units of the Greek army, led by then-Lieutenant General Thrasyvoulos Tsakalotos.
 By then, the Germans were in full retreat, and most of Greece's territory had already been liberated by Greek partisans.

-On October 13, British troops entered Athens and Papandreou and his ministers followed six days later.
+On 13 October, British troops entered Athens and Papandreou and his ministers followed six days later.
 King George II stayed in Cairo because Papandreou had promised that the future of the monarchy would be decided by referendum.

 There was little to prevent ELAS from taking full control of the country.
 With the German withdrawal, ELAS units had taken control of the countryside and most of the cities.
 However, they did not take full control because the KKE leadership was instructed by the Soviet Union not to precipitate a crisis that could jeopardize Allied unity and put Stalin's larger postwar objectives at risk.
 Unlike their leaders, ELAS's fighters and rank-and-file were not aware of these instructions, and it became a source of conflict within both EAM and ELAS.